brucebatman/AtomLdr/README.md

 ### Disclaimer

+### Update
+- Defender detects this loader now, both payloads from CobaltStrike and Havoc C2.
+(20231024)

 #### This loader utilizes techniques taught in MalDev Academy.
 The training will be launched in the upcoming weeks on [maldevacademy.com](maldevacademy.com).

 </br>